 The navigation signals, phone synchronization, and modulation are too much of a safety risk to avoid.

 If you’re in your late teens or early twenties and don’t have a lot of money to spend, the UClear AMP GO is the best bet.

-Because you won’t find a quote for any other intercom as low as the $119.95 for the features it provides.
+Because you won’t find a quote for any other intercom as low as the Price not available for the features it provides.